 Two employment tribunal cases were brought against the Government in relation to possible discrimination in the implementation of transitional protection following the introduction of the reformed 2015 public service pension schemes from 1 April 2015.
-In December 2018 the Court of Appeal upheld a ruling that similar transitional protections in the Judges' and Firefighters' Pension Schemes were unlawful on the grounds of age discrimination.
+In December 2018 the Court of Appeal upheld a ruling that similar transitional protections in the Judges' and Firefighters' Pension Schemes (FPS) were unlawful on the grounds of age discrimination.
 The Government has now confirmed the final remedy in response to the case and primary legislation is now in place to allow remedy to be applied from 1 October 2023.
-It is likely that the Authority will incur additional costs in the future as a result of this case and the agreed remedy for example through increased employer's contributions to the scheme or through the costs incurred to administer the remedy.
-In addition there is the risk that the Authority may incur tax or other liabilities for payments made to Scheme Members under the Immediate Detriment Framework (which gives them access to legacy scheme benefits prior to remedy being in place).
+Although the Government has provided a Pension Grant in 2024/25 to offset the impact of the remedy on employer's contributions to the FPS, it is likely that the Authority may incur other additional costs in the future as a result of this case for example through tax or other liabilities for payments made to Scheme Members under the agreed remedy.
 At this stage it is not possible to quantify what these costs might be or whether they will be incurred.